- Full-text search across text fields.

 Instance matching

 After tokenization, the search compares your query tokens against indexed tokens from instances in your CDF project.
-The matching behavior depends on the token’s position in your query:
+The matching behavior depends on the token’s position in your query:- Standard tokens (exact match): all tokens in the query except the last one require an exact match (case-insensitive) with a token in the instance data.

 - Final token (prefix match): the last token is treated as a prefix, allowing for search-as-you-type functionality.
 It matches any word that starts with those characters.